encse/secchallenge2022/misc/dangerous-volcano/solution/README.md

 REDACTED
 ```

 I found the flag in the notes table.
-It was some upside down text that I could copy paste into the CTF website.
+It was some 'ndsıpǝ poʍu' text that I could copy paste into the CTF website.